johnnyw66/picoflipperzero/README.md

 The Python code reads through the strings of raw data in the **sub** file builds an int array.

-When playing back the data the code simply sets a single Pico GPIO line appropriately.
+When playing back the data the code simply sets a single Pico GPIO line appropriately using these delay timings between making changes.
+A technique known as **bit-banging**.

 ```
 def xmit_flat(data,gpio_pin = 16):